Dziarkowska/Java-SQL_project/README.md

 # Java-SQL_project

 run GUI from Eclipse
-Project contains players DataBase with options to search through it by creating SQL questions
+Project contains players DataBase with options to search through it by creating SQL queries